 When does the puppy start to eat from a bowl?

-Puppies are routinely treated for worms at two or three and four or six weeks of age.
-Depending on the number of intestinal parasites in the puppy and its potential exposure to additional parasites, additional de-wormings may be recommended.
+Puppies are routinely treated for worms starting at two weeks of age, and this should continue every 2 weeks until they are started on a monthly preventative medication.
+Fecal exams are important to identify parasites not treated by standard dewormers.
 The orphaned puppy requires frequent and regular veterinary visits to monitor its weight and provide all necessary medical care.

 When is the first vaccination given?

 The first vaccination is normally given to puppies at six to eight weeks of age.
-However, if your puppy did not nurse from its mother during the first two to three days after birth, there will be no protective immunity passed to it.
+However, if your puppy did not nurse from its mother during the first day after birth, there will be no protective immunity passed to it.
 Protection from the mother occurs during the first few hours after birth in the first milk known as colostrum.
 If that is the case, the first vaccination should be given at an earlier age.
 Your veterinarian will advise you about the appropriate timing.
+Puppies that have not been able to nurse during their first day of life may benefit from receiving serum (liquid content of blood) from another vaccinated dog.
+This can be given orally if the puppy is less than 24 hours old or can be given by injections under their skin.